 In the last two decades, there has been a significant increase of fishing activity affecting the stocks of fish resources in the world.
-FAO (Food and Agriculture Organizations) reported that in 1994, the total production of fisheries was drastically increased from 19,3 million tons to 100 million tons.
-This causes the decrease of fish stocks emerging the crisis in the world's fisheries.
-According the FAO's information that 75% of the world's fisheries resources have been over exploited.
-Over exploited, the fishery is being exploited at above a level which is believed to be sustainable in the long term, with no potential room for further expansion and a higher risk of stock collapse.
-There were causes of Global Fisheries Crisis.
+FAO (Food and Agriculture Organizations) reported that in 2013, the total production of fisheries was drastically increased from 19,3 million tons to 100 million tons.
+This causes the decrease of fish stocks emerging the crisis in the world's fisheries [1].
+According the FAO's information that 53% of the world's fisheries resources have been fully exploited and 32% overexploited.
+Overexploited, the fishery is being exploited at above a level which is believed to be sustainable in the long term, with no potential room for further expansion and a higher risk of stock collapse.
+There were causes of Fisheries Crisis in the world.